austinjones31/ts-deep-dive-job-search/README.md

 I did really well with that challenge.
 I attribute a lot of my success in that situation to the fact that I decided to start using TS in all of my JS endeavors about two months before.
 If you're a boot camp graduate or a junior JavaScript developer looking to learn something that will vastly broaden your coding horizons, learn TypeScript.

 As a bonus, you will finally understand all of the JavaScript hate when you see just how much chaos JavaScript was allowing you to get away with before TypeScript.

+<small>If anything in this article is inaccurate or misleading, please do not hesitate to reach out so I can change it!
+I am still a junior myself and I want to learn as much as possible.</small>